hakeemsm/BehaviorCloning/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 82 & 86).
+Regularizers have also been added to the first three fully connected layers to reduce overfitting

 The model was trained and validated on different data sets captured from training with varying number of loops to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.